SteEsp/CV-DetectTheBottleCap/README.md

 ## Tests
 The main components of the solution's algorithm can be tested separately.

+### Full dataset
+In order to perform all tests, you need the complete dataset, which can be downloaded from [here](https://drive.google.com/file/d/1mlIbmpzf_xAL2QVk90rfKCfDRRXt8-CE/view?usp=sharing) and should be placed inside the `dataset` folder.

 - Extract a static frame (minimum movements)
 ```sh